fhellwig/be-safe/README.md

 - [https://be-safe.buchanan-edwards.com](https://be-safe.buchanan-edwards.com)

-This URL is an alias to the actual deployed application running on Amazon Web Services (AWS) Elastic Beanstalk at [http://be-safe.elasticbeanstalk.com](http://be-safe.elasticbeanstalk.com).
-The difference between these URLs is that the primary URL has an SSL certificate that is bound to the buchanan-edwards.com domain.
+This URL is an alias to the actual deployed application running on Amazon Web Services (AWS) Elastic Beanstalk in a Docker container at [http://besafedocker-envii.elasticbeanstalk.com/](http://besafedocker-envii.elasticbeanstalk.com/).

 ### 1.1 Prototype Installation